nickmflorin/stockings/README.md

 ```

 **Note**: _This installation will automatically make changes to your shell profile script.
 The exact
-file will depend on the type of machine you are running as well as the period of time in which the
+file that is used for your shell profile will depend on the type of machine you are using, the the
-machine was created.
-Most likely, your shell profile script will be `~/.zshrc` - which is the shell
+period of time in which the machine was created, and other considerations.
+Most likely, your shell
+profile script will be `~/.zshrc` - which is the shell profile used for Mac's created since the
-profile used for Mac's created since the introduction of the M1 processor._
+introduction of the M1 processor._

-Since the [nvm] installation involved making changes to your shell profile script behind the scenes,
+Since the [nvm] installation involves making changes to your machine's shell profile script, you
-in order for those changes to take effect, you need to subsequently source your shell profile script
+need to source your shell profile script after the installation completes.
+If this is not done, the
-(`~/.zshrc` in this example):
+changes that were made by [nvm] will not take effect until you restart your Terminal application.

+Assuming your shell profile script is `~/.zshrc`, you can source it as follows:

 ```bash
 $ . ~/.zshrc`